Hive post-HDP-upgrade tasks

 Hive Changes to ACID Properties

 Hive 2.x and 3.x have transactional and non-transactional tables.
 Transactional tables have atomic, consistent, isolation, and durable (ACID) properties.
 In Hive 2.x, the initial version of ACID transaction processing is ACID v1.
-In Hive 3.x, the mature version of ACID is ACID v2, which is the default table type in HDP CDP Private Cloud Base.
+In Hive 3.x, the mature version of ACID is ACID v2, which is the default table type in HDP Cloudera Private Cloud Base.

 Native and Non-native Storage Formats in Hive

 Storage formats are a factor in upgrade changes to table types.
-No change has occurred to storage formats in CDP Private Cloud Base, but storage formats determine table changes that occur during the upgrade.
+No change has occurred to storage formats in Cloudera Private Cloud Base, but storage formats determine table changes that occur during the upgrade.
 Hive 2.x and 3.x supports the following Hadoop native and non-native storage formats:

 -